Temocillin: Dosage

 The common dose is 2 g intravenously every 12 hours and the high dose, notably in critically ill patients, is 2g every 8 hours.
 Theoretical reasons exist for giving temocillin as a continuous intravenous infusion in severe disease a single loading dose of 2 g is given intravenously followed by a 4-g or 6-g infusion over 24 hours.
 According to the SPC, chemical and physical in-use stability has been demonstrated for 24 hours at 25 °C for the following solvents: water for injection, physiological saline (0.9% sodium chloride), dextrose 5%, sodium chloride compound (Ringer's solution), Hartmann solution (sodium lactate compound + Ringer's lactate solution).

 Temocillin for intravenous injection is diluted in 10 to 20 ml of sterile water; it is diluted in less than 2 ml of sterile water when being prepared for intramuscular injection; the continuous infusion is diluted in 48 ml of sterile water for ease of administration (2 ml per hour).
 To reduce pain, the intramuscular injection may be made up using sterile 1% lignocaine instead of sterile water.

+Subcutaneous administration of temocillin, although off-label, has been investigated in selected patients, showing lower peak concentrations but sustained plasma exposure above pharmacokinetic/pharmacodynamic targets over the dosing interval, with limited clinical data suggesting feasibility and tolerability in outpatient parenteral antimicrobial therapy (OPAT) settings.

 Temocillin may be given to patients with impaired renal function after the dose has been adapted: